Restoring Connections Through Outpatient Mental Health

 NMT Assessments Inform Care Plans

-At the Clinic at SaintA, each client relationship begins with an NMT; assessment so that both client and clinician can understand the impact of childhood experiences on current functioning.
+At the Clinic at SaintA, many clients receive an NMT assessment, which helps show the impact of childhood experiences on current functioning.
 Included is a visual representation of the client’s developmental strengths and vulnerabilities.

 Based on this assessment, individualized treatment is recommended and provided by SaintA clinicians to support children and adults at home, work, school, and in the community.